 Please find attached the original manuscript entitled ‘Evaluating drivers of spatiotemporal individual condition of a bottom-associated marine fish’ by Max Lindmark, Sean C. Anderson, Mayya Gogina and Michele Casini.
 I confirm that the presented material is new and has not been published or submitted for publication elsewhere.

-This manuscript submitted for consideration to be published as a Research article in Proceedings of the Royal Society B: Biological Sciences, has been developed to investigate the drivers of an important fish body condition trait associated with fitness.
-In poor condition fish grow slower, have higher natural mortality rates, and produce less offspring.
-Atlantic cod population of the Baltic Sea had major reduction in the average condition since early 1990s.
-This has been linked to detrimental environmental conditions (declines in sea bottom oxygen concentration), competition and lack of food, but detailed understanding of responses was missing.
+This manuscript, submitted for consideration as a Research article in Proceedings of the Royal Society B: Biological Sciences, investigates the drivers of an important body condition trait associated with fitness of organisms.
+In poor condition, fish grow slower, have higher natural mortality rates, and produce less offspring.
+Atlantic cod in the Baltic Sea have undergone a major reduction in the average condition since early 1990s.
+This has been linked to detrimental environmental conditions (declines in sea bottom oxygen concentration), competition, and lack of food, but detailed understanding of responses has been missing.

-Here for the first time we evaluate the ability of several standardized biotic and abiotic covariates on spatial scales ranging from fine to basin scale to explain variation in individual-level condition.
+Here, for the first time, we evaluate the ability of several standardized biotic and abiotic covariates on spatial scales ranging from fine to basin scale to explain variation in individual-level condition.
 Furthermore, we model changes in the spatial distribution of cod to quantify the magnitude of environmental changes that cod have experienced in the last 3 decades.
-To account for autocorrelation, we use geostatistical models that explicitly account for latent spatial and spatiotemporal processes.
+We use geostatistical models that explicitly account for latent spatial and spatiotemporal processes.

 Our results support previous studies in that oxygen and sprat biomass are positively associated with condition, while depth is negatively associated.
-However, we also show that cod experienced oxygen concentrations higher than previously estimated based on their depth-distribution, and that the effects of covariates are relatively small compared to latent spatial and spatiotemporal variation.
+However, in contrast to previous estimates of experienced oxygen concentrations based on fish depth distribution, we show that cod have experienced relatively high oxygen concentrations (above thresholds for negative effects), and that the effects of covariates are relatively small compared to latent spatial and spatiotemporal variation.
 Our novel approach to investigate the declining body condition of Atlantic cod from a spatiotemporal perspective also reveals that the condition decline in the whole area is relatively homogenous.
-Our findings can provide new perspectives for further research to gain better understanding of the decline in cod condition across large spatial scales and thereby may help finding improvement solutions.
+Our findings can provide new perspectives for further research to better understand the decline in fish condition across large spatial scales and thereby improve management solutions.

 We are grateful for your consideration of our manuscript, and we look forward to hearing from you.